PurdueCAM2Project/HELPSweb/source/join.rst

 and technical skills can be acquired.
 Honesty and integrity cannot be compromised.

-** This research team's mission is to create leaders.
-This research probject's mission is to discover, present, and analyze real-time data from worldwide sources.**

 Sample questions are listed below for your reference.
 Your are encouraged to study these questions in advance.
 You need to prepare for the interview.